naturalatlas/tilestrata/README.md

 #### [TileLayer](#tilelayer)

-##### layer.setName(name)
-Sets the name of the layer.
-Whatever name is used will be the first part of the url that can be used to fetch tiles: `/:layer/...`

-##### layer.registerRoute(filename, init)
+##### layer.route(filename, [options])

-The `init` function will be called immediately with a blank [TileRequestHandler](#tilerequesthandler) instance to be configured.
+Registers a route.
+Returns a [TileRequestHandler](#tilerequesthandler) instance to be configured.
+The available options are:

-#### [TileRequestHandler](#tilerequesthandler)

-##### handler.setCacheFetchMode(mode)
-Defines how cache fetching happens when multiple caches are configured.
+  - **cacheFetchMode**: Defines how cache fetching happens when multiple caches are configured.
 The mode can be `"sequential"` or `"race"`.
 If set to `"race"`, TileStrata will fetch from all caches simultaneously and return the first that wins.

-##### handler.registerProvider(provider)
-Registers a provider that serves as the source of the layer.
-See ["Writing Providers"](#writing-providers) for more info.

-##### handler.registerCache(cache)
-Registers a cache that can be used to fetch/persist the tile file.
-See ["Writing Caches"](#writing-caches) for more info.
-The cache fetch order will be the order in which caches were registered (unless when `"race"` mode is enabled).

-##### handler.registerTransform(transform)
-Registers a transform that takes a buffer and set of headers and returns a new buffer + headers.
-See ["Writing Transforms"](#writing-transforms) for more info.
-The transforms will be in the same order as they were registered.

-##### handler.registerRequestHook(hook)
-Registers a function that is called before a request is processed.
-Use it to intercept requests for logging, authentication, etc. See ["Writing Request Hooks"](#writing-request-hooks) for more info.
+#### [TileRequestHandler](#tilerequesthandler)

-##### handler.registerResponseHook(hook)
+##### handler.use(plugin)
-Registers a function that is called right before a response is sent to the browser.
-See ["Writing Response Hooks"](#writing-response-hooks) for more info.
+Registers a plugin, which is either a provider, cache, transform, request hook, response hook, or combination of them.
+See the READMEs on the prebuilt plugins and/or the ["Writing TileStrata Plugins"](#writing-tilestrata-plugins) section below for more info.

 #### [TileRequest](#tilerequest)